openshift/enhancements/enhancements/cloud-integration/tokenized_auth_enablement_operators_on_cloud.md

 As an operator team that may already be supporting cloud credential provisioning, including a manner for allowing operand instances to have a unique set of credential per instance, I want my solution to keep working (Quay Operator).

+As a customer of OpenShift layered products I can confidently upgrade the operator even if the next version requires elevated permissions be provided.

+As an operator author I have a set of best practices and tools that help me develop a compliant operator

+As a monitor of OpenShift layered products I can identify which operators are compliant with STS best practices and tools.

+As a cluster admin, it's clear when installing an operator if it is STS compliant (i.e. either doesn't need cloud resources or does and is following the best practices).

+As an OpenShift user I want the STS enablement solution to be as cloud-agnostic as possible.

 ### Goals